Hawaii Pacific Health to begin coronavirus antibody testing for its employees

 “Antibody testing could be part of the solution to reopening Hawaii’s economy,” HPH President and CEO Ray Vara said in a news release.
 “We care deeply about this community.
 It is our home and we would like to help move us to a better place from a public health standpoint as well as economically.”

 Antibody tests are used to detect the “disease-fighting proteins the body creates to neutralize the virus” in people who were infected but did not show symptoms or had mild illness.
-Clinical Labs of Hawaii will be drawing a blood sample for testing, with results available within 48 to 72 hours.
+Clinical Labs will draw a blood sample for testing, with results available within 48 to 72 hours.

 The antibody test is not used to diagnose active infection.
 The current diagnostic tests — which involve inserting a long swab into the back of the nose to retrieve virus particles — detect the virus if it is actively multiplying in the body and is most effective in identifying acute or early infection, according to the World Health Organization.

-Hawaii Pacific Health will be setting up sites next week at each of its locations to make it easier for employees to get their blood drawn and tested.
+Hawaii Pacific Health will establish sites next week at each of its locations to make it easier for employees to get their blood drawn and tested.

-Participation is voluntary though the company is encouraging employees to get tested.
+Participation is voluntary, though the company is encouraging all workers to get tested.
 Others in the community wanting to get an antibody test must get an order by a physician.
 The tests, authorized by the U.S. Food and Drug Administration for emergency use during the public health crisis, cost about $50.
 It is manufactured by Abbott, which has also developed a rapid test that can detect COVID-19 in minutes.

 “Does that mean that you can’t get infected again?
-Does that mean can’t carry the virus in your nose?
-We don’t know those things actually so we need our employees to still follow all the same policies, procedures and rules that have made it possible for us to reduce the amount of virus in Hawaii,” Ashton said.
-“Everything that we did — all the social distancing, all the stay at home, all the mask wearing has made a big difference.
+Does that mean you can’t carry the virus in your nose?
+We don’t know those things, actually, so we need our employees to still follow all the same policies, procedures and rules that have made it possible for us to reduce the amount of virus in Hawaii,” Ashton said.
+“Everything that we did — all the social distancing, all the stay at home, all the mask-wearing — has made a big difference.
 Having a blood test doesn’t change that.”

 Participants will get the results of their antibody tests, but any research will be based on aggregate data and not individual results in complying with privacy laws.

+The state is considering ways to safely reopen for business as pressure mounts following a steady drop in coronavirus cases in recent weeks.
+Hawaii’s tally of coronavirus cases climbed by five to 618 on Thursday, with the state’s COVID-19 death toll at 16.
+A total of 526 patients have recovered since the start of the outbreak — more than 85% of those infected in the islands.
+Of the 30,396 coronavirus tests conducted by state and clinical laboratories, 2% have been positive — a consistent drop over the past couple of weeks.

-In the absence of a vaccine, which stimulates antibodies to protect people against infection, knowing how many people may already have some level immunity is helpful, she said.
+Gov. David Ige announced this week that the state will slowly begin to reopen in phases, generally starting today with a limited number of businesses, as residents in lockdown struggle to make ends meet.
+In the absence of a vaccine, which stimulates antibodies to protect people against infection, knowing how many people might already have some level of immunity is helpful, Ashton said.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.